Table of Contents

-Database automations allow for you to update information in their ATS without any input/feedback from anyone.
+Database automation allows for you to update information in your ATS without any input/feedback from anyone.
 These happen completely in the background and are not recipient-facing.

-There are two main types of database automations:
+There are two main types of database automation:

 - A bulk database clean-up is meant to run updates on ATS data at a specific time.
-We allow you the option to start/stop/cancel/re-run these types of automations (there is no activation/deactivation toggle).
+We allow you the option to start/stop/cancel/re-run these types of automation (there is no activation/deactivation toggle).

 - Bulk clean-ups have their own section of the dashboard, located on the left navigation pane called 'clean-ups'.
 There, you'll find a homepage for all of your current clean-up events, and that's where you'll be able to create new ones.

-- Clean-ups cannot be combined with any other types of events or journeys - journeys of this type can contain 1 event, and it must be a bulk database clean-up event.
+- Clean-ups cannot be combined with any other types of events or journeys - journeys of this type can contain one event and must be a bulk database clean-up event.

-- So there can be no email/chatbot/sms/data enrichment/field triggered database automations on this journey (this capability will come with field-triggered automations, described below)
+- So there can be no email/chatbot/sms/data enrichment/field triggered database automation on this journey (this capability will come with field-triggered automation, described below).

-- These are meant for large clean-ups at one time.
+- These are meant for large clean-ups simultaneously.

-- A field triggered database automation is meant to run updates over time, based on date/value relative to an ATS field (example: as a candidate completes a placement, update their status to 'looking'.)
+- A field triggered database automation is meant to run updates over time, based on date/value relative to an ATS field (for example: as a candidate completes a placement, updates their status to 'looking'.)

-- These types of events are meant to be added into existing journeys that contain email/sms/chatbot/etc events.
+- These events are meant to be added to existing journeys containing email/sms/chatbot/etc. events.

-- These events are meant to keep the data clean as things change in the database.
+- These events are meant to keep the data clean as the database changes.

-The main differences are: a bulk clean-up has no schedule page (unnecessary since they are 'run now' type of event), and for a bulk clean-ups the audience set-up portion is the first step in the creation process (makes it a little easier to preview how change rules will affect audience members this way).
+The main differences are: a bulk clean-up has no schedule page (unnecessary since they are 'run now' type of event), and the audience set-up portion is the first step in the creation process (makes it a little easier to preview how to change rules will affect audience members this way).

 In addition to the clean-ups tab, there will be another new section in the dashboard:

-- Audit Section - will store a table of all the database automations that have happened - will allow the user to see: person, entity, event name, old value, new value, status (success/fail/etc), date value was updated.
-There will also be the ability to filter the view by event/date/person/etc to see all the database automations that happened for any particular group/person.
+- Audit Section - will store a table of all the database automation that has happened - will allow the user to see: person, entity, event name, old value, new value, status (success/fail/etc.), date value was updated.
+There will also be the ability to filter the view by event/date/person/etc. to see all the database automation that happened for any particular group/person.

 How to set these up:

-- Navigate to the 'clean-up' section of the dashboard and click 'create new clean-up'
+- Navigate to the 'Bulk Cleanup' section of the dashboard.